Bduz/deep-reinforcement-learning-udacity-nanodegree/project3-collaboration-competition/README.md

 ### Solving the Environment

-The task is episodic.
-The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
-In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,
-- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
-This yields 20 (potentially different) scores.
-We then take the average of these 20 scores.
+•	After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
-- This yields an **average score** for each episode (where the average is over all 20 agents).
+•	This yields a single score for each episode.
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ### Getting Started